-Hello, I’m Mrs Pether and I am the Headteacher here at Dean Field Community Primary School.
-I started my teaching career in 2005 in a school not far from here so I am pleased to be back where my career started and to once again be contributing to the community of North Halifax.
-I have been working in education for 20 years and have had many different roles in that time ranging from a teaching assistant before completing my teacher training, right up to becoming a Headteacher; which has been a life long goal of mine!
+Hello, I’m Mrs Pether and I’m the Headteacher here at Dean Field Community Primary School.
+I started my teaching career in 2005 in a school not far from here so I am pleased to be back where my career started and to once again be working in the community of North Halifax.
+I have been working in education for 20 years and have had many different roles in that time, ranging from a teaching assistant before completing my teacher training, right up to becoming a Headteacher; which has been a life long goal of mine!

-I have been a senior leader in various schools over the past 12 years.
-I have worked mainly in schools in challenging circumstances and find these roles the most rewarding.
+I have been a senior leader for the past 13 years and have worked mainly in schools in challenging circumstances and find these roles the most rewarding.
 I have a proven track record of school improvement and believe in constantly challenging myself to improve.
-I have completed various National College leadership courses such as Leading from the Middle, Leadership Pathways and the National Professional Qualification for Headship.
+I have completed various leadership courses; the most recent being the National Professional Qualification for Headship.